-We rely on our information technology infrastructure and management information systems to operate and record aspects of our business.
-Although we take measures to protect against cybersecurity risks, including unauthorized access to our confidential and proprietary information, our security measures may not be able to detect or prevent every attempted breach.
-Similar to other companies, we may be subject to cybersecurity breaches caused by, among other things, illegal hacking, computer viruses, ransomware, or acts of vandalism or terrorism.
-A breach could result in an interruption in our operations, unauthorized publication of our confidential business or proprietary information, unauthorized release of customer or employee data, violation of privacy or other laws, and exposure to litigation.
-Any such breach could materially harm our business and operating results.
+We rely on our information technology infrastructure and management information systems to operate and record almost every aspects of our business.
+Similar to other companies, we may be subject to cybersecurity breaches caused by, among other things, illegal hacking, computer viruses, phishing, ransomware, or acts of vandalism or terrorism.
+Although we continue to implement security measures to protect against such cybersecurity risks, there can be no assurance that these measures will prevent or detect every type of attempt or attack.
+In addition, a cyberattack or security breach could go undetected for an extended period of time.
+A breach or failure of our information technology systems or networks, critical third-party systems on which we rely, or those of our customers or vendors, could result in an interruption in our operations, unplanned capital expenditures, unauthorized publication of our confidential business or proprietary information, unauthorized release of customer or employee data, violation of privacy or other laws, and exposure to litigation.
+Any such breach could have a material adverse effect on our business, reputation, cash flows and financial results.